MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

     - The contingency amount for each budget line will be calculated as a percentage of the budgeted amount and added to the budgeted amount for that line.

-    - Upon clicking the **Import** button, you will see an information strip on the project page indicating that the budget import from estimates is in progress.
+    - Upon clicking the **Import** button, you will see an information strip on the project page indicating that the budget creation from estimates is in progress.

-    -
+    - Budget creation would take some time based on number of estimates involved, wait for the **Notification** to indicate that the budget creation from estimates is completed.

+    - After the budget creation from estimates process is complete, a new **Budget** tab will be added to the project page.

-    - A **Budget** tab is added to the page and budget lines which were successfully imported can be seen in the grid.
+    - A budget version will be created in **Draft** status, and you can view the budget lines which are successfully created from estimates in the grid.

+    - To view the summary of the budget creation from estimates process, check the **Timeline** section on the project summary tab.

-After importing the estimates, you can make any necessary edits in the grid and can also add new budget lines, just as you would when creating a budget manually.
+After creation of budget from estimates, you can make any necessary edits in the grid and can also add any new budget lines, just as you would when creating a budget manually.

-For information about how to create cost budget lines, see [Project budget lines – Time](project-cost-time-budget-line.md), [Material](project-cost-material-budget-line.md), [Expense](project-cost-expense-budget-line.md)
+For information about how to create additional cost budget lines, see [Project budget lines – Time](project-cost-time-budget-line.md), [Material](project-cost-material-budget-line.md), [Expense](project-cost-expense-budget-line.md)

+## Re-importing estimates to create budget

+In case there are errors during creation of budget from estimates, you can make the necessary changes to the estimates to address the errors, and then attempt to re-create the budget from estimates.

 > [!NOTE]
-> Only one cost budget can be created for each project.
+> Re-importing estimates to create a budget will result in the deletion and recreation of the budget, and any changes made to the budget will be overwritten.

+> [!NOTE]
+> Re-importing estimates would be enabled only if the budget is in **Draft** status.

+To re-import estimates to create a budget, follow these steps.

+1. Sign in to Project Operations.
+1. In the left navigation, change the area to **Projects**.
+1. Select the project to re-import estimates to create budget.
+1. On the project page, select **Budget**, and then select **Reimport estimates**.
+1. A confirmation dialog will open to confirm if you want to reimport estimates as it would delete all budget lines and recreate from estimates.
+1. Click **OK** to reimport.
+This would open the **Import from estimates** dialog and follow the steps mentioned in the section [Create budget from estimates](create-project-budget-from-estimates.md#creating-budget-from-estimates)

 ## Delete a project cost budget